 At Key Stage 3 we have a less is more approach, focusing on securing key structures through the extensive use of repetition, recycling those key structures to ensure they become embedded in the long-term memory.
 This approach ensures a firm foundation upon which we build throughout Key Stage 4 in preparation for the Edexcel GCSE.

 Learning a language is not simply the ability to communicate in another language; it also allows opportunities to develop wider skills useful for adult and working life such as an appreciation and understanding of other cultures, confidence in public speaking, communication, team work, perseverance and resilience, creative thinking, problem-solving and reflection.
 We aim for all students to have the opportunity to use their language for real purpose beyond the classroom to extend their linguistic competence as well as to enrich their social and cultural experiences.

 Key Stage 3

 In Year 7 students establish listening skills, good pronunciation, and fluency through extensive listening and speaking practice.
 Students will begin to develop an enjoyment of learning a foreign language.
 Students will learn about; themselves, their home and their family, school, sports, town and festivals.

 In Year 8 students continue to embed strong listening skills, good pronunciation, and fluency whilst beginning to developing accurate and independent reading and writing skills.
 Students will learn about; superheroes, media, food and drink, hobbies and art.

 In Year 9 students will begin to learn how to independently express and understand facts, feelings, and opinions.
 Students will also begin to develop skills needed to answer GCSE style assessments in preparation for study at Key Stage 4.
-Students will learn about; Mexico, jobs and future plans, teenage life in Spain, tourism and we will study Spanish film set in El Salvador.
+Students will learn about; Mexico, jobs and future plans, teenage life in Spain and tourism.

 Key Stage 4

 At Key Stage 4 students can choose to study Edexcel GCSE.
 The GCSE courses cover five themes:

 - Identity and Culture: My family and me; technology; free time; customs and festivals.